Discussing Torah matters because the Torah matters

 • Second: the mixed multitude's presence at Sinai.

-Jesus would have been known as Jesus son of Joseph among His contemporaries.
-As far as I am concerned, this has a strategic double-meaning.
-(Why is it strategic?
-Because God created the genius of all the best poets.
-As such, He is doesn't stumble into coincidences.)
-The character of Joseph in Genesis portrays the person of Jesus son of Joseph.
-In Genesis, Joseph has two sons during his residence in Egypt – that is – the Gentile world.
+In Genesis, Joseph has two sons during his residence in Egypt (i.e., the Gentile world).
 Their names are Ephraim and Manasseh.
-Ephraim and Manasseh (E&M) are Gentiles according to currently-held, centuries-old Jewish law.
-Why?
-Because both were born of a Gentile mother in Egypt.
+Ephraim and Manasseh (E&M) are Gentiles according to Jewish law because their mother was a Gentile.
 And growing up in Egypt, E&M knew only the Gentile version of Joseph.
-They knew little of their father's Jewish life.
+They knew little of their father's Jewishness.
 They knew, perhaps, that his Jewish brothers had rejected him, had put him in the ground, had sold him for silver, had passed him off to the Gentile world, had vetoed his place among the family.
-Indeed, E&M esteemed their father's Jewish day to be of very little worth.
-It was an offense, in ways.
-Their immediate contribution to Joseph's story had aged quite poorly.
+Indeed, E&M may have esteemed their father's Jewish roots to be of very little worth to them.

 Fast forward.

 Jacob Israel adopts Ephraim and Manasseh as sons of his own.
 With a careful read of Genesis 48, the cosmic curtain pulls back to give you a peek into the truths revealed later in Romans 11.
 How so?
 Because in Genesis 48, Israel tells Joseph that his sons "are mine, as Rueben and Simeon are."
-In other words, the father grafts in Jospeh's Gentile sons as if they were his own – and not only that, he elevates them to the firstborn position!
-We must run our finger up against this to catch the undercurrent that carries the entire climax of Genesis.
-Israel the father pictures God the Father; Joseph the son pictures Jesus the Son; E&M picture us Gentiles being grafted into the house of Israel by way of our personal relationship with Jesus.
+In other words, Israel grafts Jospeh's Gentile sons into his Jewish family as if they were his own – and not only that, but he elevates them to a firstborn position (as Rueben and Simeon are)!
+Catch the undercurrent here: Israel the father pictures God the Father; Joseph the son pictures Jesus the Son; E&M picture us Gentiles being grafted into the house of Israel due our connection to Jesus.

 Later in Exodus, the sons and daughters of Ephraim and Manasseh leave behind everything they have ever known.
-They leave Egypt and all of its trappings to travel along with the families of Jacob toward a place entirely unknown.
-Whereas the other tribes/familes are returning to a place they came from, the tribes/families of E&M are traveling to a place that is alien to their origin story.
-They are nevertheless determined: they belong to Israel now, not to Egypt – even though their fathers E&M have never been to the land of Israel!
-The tribes of E&M represent us Gentiles who find our place in the family of Abraham.
-We are not Jewish but we do inherit the covenants of promise and the commonwealth of Israel.
+They leave Egypt and all its trappings to travel alongside the families of Jacob.
+They journey to a place entirely unknown to them.
+They are nevertheless determined: they belong to Israel now, not to Egypt – even though their fathers E&M never once left the Gentile world!
+The tribes of E&M represent us Gentiles who find our place among the family of Abraham.
+We are not Jewish to be clear, but we do inherit the covenants of promise and the commonwealth of Israel.
 Recall, Jacob didn't adopt Ephraim and Manasseh.
 Israel adopted them.
-From this we derive an insight: we Gentiles are not the sons of Jacob, but we are the sons of Israel – products of the one who wrestled with God and persevered, albeit with a limp.
+From this we derive an insight: we Gentiles are not the sons of Jacob (i.e., Jews), but we are the sons of Israel – products of the one who wrestled with God and persevered, albeit with a limp.

 Buried Treasure: Rachel’s Last Call for Confession

 There’s a treasure of a story buried beneath the topsoil of Genesis 31-35.
 The characters in focus are Jacob, Rachel, and Laban.
 We join the plot as Jacob prepares to flee his father-in-law, Laban, without telling him.
 Jacob will take with him a caravan of family members, servants, animals and possessions.
-Little does he realize, his beloved wife Rachel is about to steal her father’s idols.
+Little does he realize, his beloved wife Rachel is about to steal her father’s idols and bring them along as well.

-Alone in Labans dwelling, a question crosses Rachel’s mind as she pockets the idols.
+Alone in Labans dwelling, a question crosses Rachel’s mind as she pockets her fathers idols.
 “How am I going to get away with this?”
-Rachel realizes that Laban will soon discover that his idols are gone, and he will link their disappearance to Jacob.
-But Rachel reasons with herself: no, Laban won’t go so far as to pursue Jacob into the hills.
+Rachel realizes that Laban will soon discover his idols are missing, and he will link their disappearance to Jacob.
+But Rachel reasons with herself: no, Laban won’t go so far as to pursue us into the hills.
 Laban is more likely to replace the idols and leave the matter alone.

 Rachel was desperately anxious to have a child (Gen. 30:1) and then, later on, desperately anxious to have a second child.
 Prager points out that Rachel may have taken the idols because she was open to utilizing all means necessary toward procuring her goal, including mandrakes, Jacob’s God, and perhaps also the gods from her father’s household.
 This point, I believe, explains Rachels motivation in the most satisfying way.
 1) She’s an anxious person by nature, 2) she is desperate to have children, and 3) she’s hedging her bets.

-Remember now: Jacob, the grandson of Abraham, has inherited the power to bless and to curse.
-His words carry weight.
-They have an effect.
-Furthermore, how do you think his words washed over Rachel who was also present at the scene?
+Remember now: Jacob, the grandson of Abraham, has inherited the power to bless and the power to curse.
+His words carry real-world consequences.
+Furthermore, how do you think his statement washed over Rachel as she heard them?

+Laban doesn’t believe Jacob’s denial of guilt.
+Being a deceiver himself, Laban goes through life convinced he is constantly being lied to.
+So goes the built-in punishment of being a dishonest person.
 Laban starts his search beginning with his top suspects: Jacob, then Leah, then the two maidservants.
-His youngest daughter Rachel is the least suspected of all, evidenced by the fact that Laban visits her tent last.
-As he closes in on her tent, I am reminded of Achan in Joshua 7.
+His youngest daughter, Rachel, is the least suspected of all.
+Laban searches her tent last.
+And as he closes in on it, I am reminded of Achan in Joshua 7.

 • Just as Achan took from Jericho “some of the devoted things,” Rachel had taken from Laban some of his devoted things.